munificent/journal/asset/post/2010-07-24-killing-primitive-loops-and-conditionals.md

 "then" block.

 (I should note here that this is exactly how Smalltalk works.
-All condition logic is done with message sends to boolean objects.
+All condition logic is done with message sends to Boolean objects.
 So, uh, I really should have known this the whole time.)
 Because I'm not crazy about how Smalltalk syntax looks for this, we'll go ahead and wrap it in [a method on Ether](http://journal.stuffwithstuff.com/2010/06/25/methods-on-the-ether-or-creating-your-own-control-structures-for-fun-and-profit/) to make it look a little more normal: